Medicare Set Aside (MSA) Services

 Method of Funding:

-The MSA funds must be kept in a separate interest bearing account and can only be used to pay for Medicare covered services related to the injury.
 The MSA can be funded via lump sum or annuity.
 With lump sum funding, the entire amount of the MSA is funded all at once.
 With an annuity, the MSA is funded over a series of periodic payments.
 There are numerous benefits to using an annuity as the method of funding, including a guaranteed source of income as well as tax benefits.
-If you and the claimant agree to an annuity structure, our company can oversee the annuity process.
+Regardless of the method of funding, the MSA funds must be kept in a separate interest bearing account and can only be used to pay for Medicare covered services related to the injury.

 Method of Administration: